behzadhaki/GrooveTransformer/documentation/Chapter 0_PyEnvAndCluster/HPC_Cluster_Guide.md

 ### 2.3.
 Submitting Jobs <a name="2.3"></a>

-To submit a job, you need to create a `job script` that contains the commands you want to run.
+To submit a job, you need to create a `batch script` that contains the commands you want to run.
 The job script should be saved in a file with the `.sh` extension.

+> **Note:** A batch script is a file that contains a series of commands that are executed one after the other.
+> In order to run a batch script, you need to create an empty `[file_name].sh` file, and then copy the contents of the
+> batch script into the `file.sh` file.
+Finally, you can sumbit the batch script to the cluster using the
+> `sbatch file.sh` command.
+>
+> To summarize,
+> ```shell
+> touch install_conda.sh
+>
+> vim install_conda.sh
+>
+>  # in vim:
+>     # 1.   press i to enter insert mode
+>     # 2.   copy the contents of the batch script into the file
+>     # 3.   press esc to exit insert mode
+>     # 4.   type :wq to save and quit
+>
+> sbatch install_conda.sh
+>
+>```

-An example of a job script is shown below:
+An example of a batch script is shown below:

 ```bash
 #!/bin/bash